erbecerra/HappyHabits/projectPlan.md

 - [ ] Create the template for all jsps using bootstrap or materialize
 - [ ] Weekly journal entry
-- [ ] Add the role table
+- [ ] Add the goals table
-- [ ] Add the role entity
+- [ ] Add the goals entity
-- [ ] Create the role dao
+- [ ] Create the goals dao
-- [ ] Create the role dao unit tests
+- [ ] Create the goals dao unit tests
-- [ ] Add a jsp to display user and role
+- [ ] Add a jsp to display user and goals
-- [ ] Add jsp to add a user

 ### Week 6

 - [ ] Create db on AWS
 - [ ] Deploy to AWS for first time
 - [ ] Weekly journal entry
-- [ ] Create trail table
+- [ ] Create pokemon table
-- [ ] Add the trail entity (test, dev and prod dbs)
+- [ ] Add the pokemon entity (test, dev and prod dbs)
 - [ ] Realize that these daos are repetitive.
 Refactor into a generic dao!
-- [ ] Add update and delete functionality in jsp for user and role
+- [ ] Add update and delete functionality in jsp for user and goals
-- [ ] Build the trail search jsp
+- [ ] Build the Pokedex jsp
-- [ ] Build the trail add/update/delete jsp
+- [ ] Build the goals add/update/delete jsp/jsps
 - [ ] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.